BenoitDelec/FadalBazooka.github.io/index.md

 | Ireland (IRE) | 277 | [11/2015](https://en.wikipedia.org/wiki/Same-sex_marriage_in_the_Republic_of_Ireland) |
 | Canada (CAN) | 259 | [07/2005](https://en.wikipedia.org/wiki/Same-sex_marriage_in_Canada) |

+We plotted their respective sentiment score evolution across times:

+{% include interactive_legend.html %}

-Given United Kingdom and Canada did undergo legal procedures before the first data we could access from *Quotebank* dataset, we could not assess anything regarding the trends in sentiment before and after these leglizations.
+These plots alone do not allow to infer anything apart from relative country's means if comparing a specific time point.
+Thus, for each of these, we separated the quites in two splits: before and after legalization.
+Given United Kingdom and Canada did undergo legal procedures before the first data we could access from *Quotebank* dataset, we could not assess anything regarding the trends in sentiment before and after these legalizations.

 We could compute the following statistics in order to answer our question: